hps1795/Molecular_Properties_Prediction/README.md

 ## Repository Structure

 ```
+├── Data                                <- Empty Data Folder (Read Information section for the guide to download the dataset)
 ├── Images                              <- Folder containing graphs and images from notebooks and presentation
 │   └── ...
 ├── .gitignore                          <- Data file was large and ignored